Rethinking Noisy Label Learning in Real-world Annotation Scenarios from the Noise-type Perspective: Method

 After that, for each sample $u$ in the unconfident dataset $D_u$, we calculate the distance between the sample and all prototypes:

 where $\bm{d}$ denotes the distance vector and $Distance(\cdot, \cdot)$ represents the distance function.
 We use cosine similarity as the distance function in this paper.

-Then we determine the maximum distance $d_{max}$ from the distance vector $\bm{d}$ and assign the class with the highest value as the \textit{proto label}.
-Note that each sample in the unconfident dataset also has its original label, referred to as the \textit{noisy label}.
-Based on the prototype of the proto label, two circles are constructed as shown in the Fig.~\ref{fig:dis}: 1) \textbf{Small circle}: the distance to the prototype is less than the lower threshold $\alpha$.
+Then we select the maximum distance $d_{max}$ from the distance vector $\bm{d}$ and assign the class with the highest value as the \textit{proto-label}~\footnote{Particularly, in this paper, we perform data augmentation twice for each sample, and only when the positions of maximum similarity in the two distance vectors are the same, we construct the \textit{proto-label} for the current sample.}.
+Note that each sample in the unconfident dataset also has its original label, referred to as the \textit{noisy-label}.
+Based on the prototype of the \textit{proto-label}, two circles are constructed as shown in the Figure~\ref{fig:dis}: 1) \textbf{Small circle}: the distance to the prototype is less than the lower threshold $\alpha$.
 2) \textbf{Big circle}: the distance to the prototype is less than the upper threshold $\beta$.
-For the samples that fall within the small circle, all samples will be assigned the proto label, with the same labels retained and different labels corrected, which means the factual noises are found and corrected.
-While for the samples that lie between the small and big circles, the same labels will be retained.
-But for different labels, the labels will be corrected or retained probabilistically based on the distance to the prototype, with the probability of correction increasing as the distance decreases.
-This randomness allows us to correct factual noises while also utilizing semantic information from ambiguous noises.
+Based on the two circles, we are able to determine which samples should be moved from the unconfident dataset $D_u$ to the confident dataset $D_l$: \begin{itemize} \item \textbf{The sample that fall within the small circle ($d_{max} < \alpha$)}: The sample will be assigned the \textit{proto-label}.
+If the \textit{noisy-label} is different from the \textit{proto-label}, this indicates the factual noise is identified and corrected. \item \textbf{The samples that lie between the small and big circles ( $\alpha \leq d_{max} < \beta$)}: If the \textit{noisy-label} is equal to the \textit{proto-label}, the sample's original label, namely \textit{noisy-label}, will be retained; Otherwise, the sample will be corrected to the \textit{proto-label} probabilistically based on the distance to the prototype, with the probability of correction increasing as the distance decreases.
+This randomness allows us to correct factual noises while also utilizing semantic information from ambiguous noises. \end{itemize}

 Finally, all unconfident samples that fall within the big circle (including the small circle), after label correction or retention, will be moved to the confident dataset, creating new confident and unconfident datasets.